vahidbaharvand/test4z/samples/nodejs/README.md

         npm run diagnostic

-    It controls the 7 main permissions that enable you to run the Test4z Samples
+    It checks the 7 main permissions that enable you to run the Test4z Samples

     | Permission | Description |
     | --- | --- |